paysdelest/DrDre_WASD/README.md

-# DrDre_WASD
+# DrDre_WASD v2.0

-> **Based on [HallJoy by PashOK7](https://github.com/PashOK7/HallJoy)** — significantly extended with a full Combo/Macro system, analog keyboard stability fixes, and advanced gaming features.
+> **Based on [HallJoy by PashOK7](https://github.com/PashOK7/HallJoy)** — significantly extended with a full Custom Macro system, analog keyboard stability fixes, and advanced gaming features.

-DrDre_WASD is a Windows desktop application that transforms a **Hall Effect analog keyboard** into one or more virtual Xbox 360 controllers — with an advanced Combo/Macro system on top.
+DrDre_WASD is a Windows desktop application that transforms a **Hall Effect analog keyboard** into one or more virtual Xbox 360 controllers — with an advanced Custom Macro system on top.

 It reads per-key analog values via the Wooting Analog SDK and publishes XInput-compatible gamepads via ViGEmBus.